 Actors’ Equity Association (AEA) was founded in 1913 as the first of the American actor unions.
 Equity’s mission is to advance, promote and foster the art of live theatre as an essential component of our society.
 Equity represents more than 40,000 actors, singers,

 dancers, and stage managers working in hundreds of theatres across the United States.
 Equity members are dedicated to working in the theatre as a profession, and upholding the highest artistic standards.
 Equity negotiates wages and working conditions and provides a wide range of benefits including health and pension plans for its members.
 Through its agreement with Equity, this theatre has committed to the fair treatment of the actors and stage managers employed in this production.
 AEA is a member of the AFL-CIO and is affiliated with FIA, an international organization of performing arts unions.

 United Scenic Artists (USA-Local 829) is a labor union representing designers and artists in the entertainment industry.
 Membership includes the security of working under a collective bargaining agreement, better working conditions and wages, and access to health insurance, a pension plan, an annuity plan, and a 401(K).
 The members of Local 829 are artists and craftspeople working in film, theatre, opera, ballet, television, industrial shows, commercials, and exhibitions.

 AMERICAN FEDERATION OF MUSICIANS (LOCAL 9-535)

 80,000 musicians comprise the American Federation of Musicians of the United States and Canada (AFM).
-We perform in orchestras, backup bands, festivals, clubs and theaters—both on Broadway and on tour.
+They perform in orchestras, backup bands, festivals, clubs and theaters—both on Broadway and on tour.
 AFM members also make music for films, TV, commercials and sound recordings.
-As the largest union of musicians in the world, we have the power to make the music industry work for musicians.
+As the largest union of musicians in the world, they have the power to make the music industry work for musicians.